envimate/message-mate/README.md

     .using(numberOfAppleQuery -> numberOfAppleQuery.reportPartial(this.numberOfApples))
 ```
 The `answer` method takes the Query, for which itself or its subclasses the Consumer
 given in `using` should be called.
-The `onlyIf` method can add arbitrary many conditions,
+The `onlyIf` method can add arbitrary many conditions.
 Only if all of them return true, the Consumer given in `using` is called.
 The `until` method allows for one or several automatic unsubscriptions.
 Whenver on of
 these conditions return true, the subscription is removed and the AppleTree stops